BobRay/MyComponent/_build/classes/readme.md

 ### Notes on "Submission"
 It has been advised to me that addMany() doesn't always seem to work right.
 As such, this component will focus on looped use of addOne().

+## Other Classes
+The hierarchy listed in this document is not complete, but most classes have been accounted for in the actual file system.
+This document merely highlights the "major players".
+As functionality progresses, this document will become fleshed out.